Classification of small-ball modes and maximum a posteriori estimators in metric spaces: Mode maps: Definitions, examples, and axioms

 \end{itemize} \end{definition}

-The axiom \LP\ enforces correct behaviour for measures with continuous Lebesgue \acp{pdf}, as in \eqref{eq:intro_mode_map_LP}; \AP\ slightly extends \eqref{eq:intro_mode_map_AP}, enforcing that the atom with the largest mass is the mode, and that the non-atomic part of the measure has no influence. \CP\ enforces that, for a convex combination of two well-separated copies of a measure $\mu$, the copy with the larger weight determines the modes of the combination.
+The axiom \LP\ enforces correct behaviour for measures with continuous Lebesgue \acp{pdf}, as in \eqref{eq:intro_mode_map_LP}; \AP\ slightly extends \eqref{eq:intro_mode_map_AP}, enforcing that the atom with the largest mass is the mode, and that the non-atomic part of the measure has no influence. \CP\ enforces that, for a convex combination of two well-separated copies of a measure $\mu$, the copy with the larger weight determines the modes of the combination; in particular, taking $\alpha = 0$ in \CP\ imposes the requirement that $\fM$ be equivariant with respect to translations.